davidebbo/davidebbo.github.io/_posts/2014-01-07-moving-to-github-pages.markdown

 categories: blogging
 ---

 For the past few years, I've had my blog hosted on blogger, and for the most part, I hated it.
-While Windows Live Writer was helping make the autoring experience bearable, in the end there was no getting away from the fact that **I hate HTML**!
+While Windows Live Writer was helping make the authoring experience bearable, in the end there was no getting away from the fact that **I hate HTML**!

 On the other hand, **I love Markdown**, so I knew I had to move to a system that let me just use that directly.
 But when I asked on Twitter, people threw all kind of interesting options at me, and I had to make a choice.
 In the end, I went with Jekyll/GitHub pages, so I'll use this post to discuss the thought process.